 In accordance with NHA’s mission, our organization is committed to providing each animal within our shelter optimum care and housing.
 To that end, we operate a managed placement shelter.
 This comprehensive approach focuses on our mission to rescue, shelter, heal, adopt and advocate for animals in need while also providing compassionate care for the sick, injured and abused animals who have no one else to care for them and rely on us for a second chance at a good life.
-These policies ensure the health of the pets being placed through Nashville Humane, with emphasis on the health of the animals already in our care and priority placement given to our large volume transports via our shelter partners.
+These policies ensure the health of the pets being placed through Nashville Humane, with emphasis on the health of the animals already in our care.

 Families considering rehoming their pet are first given the opportunity to connect with our Safety Net Resource Coordinator regarding their pet’s challenges.
 Our goal is to preserve the human-animal bond by providing families with sustainable resources and in this – solutions which result in the pet remaining with those who love them, their family.
 Our comprehensive and topic-driven Directory of Resources includes resources for both people and pets alike – ranging from behavioral, economic, housing, medical and more.